 A survey of the major theories and research findings regarding social influences on human behavior.
 Areas explored will include attitudes, prejudice, gender roles, altruism, conformity, obedience, attraction, and aggression.
-Prerequisite(s): PSYC 1101.

 PSYC 3350 - Abnormal Psychology (3-0-3)

 A study of the scientific and cultural bases of various conceptions of undesirable behavior.
 Applications of principles derived from basic research will be emphasized.
 Prerequisite(s): PSYC 1101.